 The older you are, the greater the risk.

 Prostate cancer is more common in black men, although we’re not entirely sure why.
 It also tends to develop at a younger age, and grows faster in black men than in any other group.

-If you’re 50, it’s important to talk to your GP about keeping yourself healthy and any ongoing tests you may need.
-If you’re black, you need to start that conversation at 45.
-And if you have a family history (brother, father or son) with prostate cancer in their history, do it at 45.
+If you’re 45, it’s important to talk to your doctor about keeping yourself healthy and any ongoing tests you may need.
+If you’re black, you need to start that conversation at 40.
+And if you have a family member (brother, father or son) with prostate cancer in their history, do it at 40.

-If you are worried about prostate cancer and want to consider having a prostate specific antigen (PSA) blood test, ask your GP to discuss it with you.
+If you're worried about prostate cancer and want to consider having a prostate specific antigen (PSA) blood test, ask your doctor to discuss it with you.